BR Hills and K Gudi

 Biligiri Ranganathaswamy Temple

 This temple has been a place of pilgrimage for more than 500 years.
-The temple is dedicated to Lord Ranganatha and is located at the edge of a rock cliff.
+The temple of Lord Ranganatha is present at the edge of a rock cliff.
 This rock cliff looks white in color and hence the name of the hills (Biligiri means white hills in Kannada).
 In this temple, the God is depicted in a unique standing pose and he is accompanied by his consort Ranganayaki.
 The temple attracts large number of tourists during festivities.
 Luckily, there was less crowd on the day of our visit which made us complete our Darshan within 15 minutes.
 Outside the temple, you can get breathtaking view of nature.
 There are viewpoints on both front and back sides of the temple.
 Around the temple, there are lot of monkeys.
 Be aware !!
 Do not carry eatables openly, if you do not have the intention of feeding them.

 B R hills is also home for Soligas, whose name means ‘Children of the Bamboo’.
 They are the first tribe in India to have their right to use ancestral land inside a tiger reserve, i.e B R Hills.
 Their main source of income is harvesting and sale of Non-timber Forest Produce (NTFP) like honey, nellikai (gooseberry) and bamboo.
 You can find people dressed up in tribal wear near the temple, celebrating their rituals.